Fouldubs Junction (1908-)

 The Bainsford line was singled as far as Orchardhall in 1968 and closed beyond.
 Grangemouth No 1 Signal Box closed in 1969 and the yards cut back.
 The Bainsford line officially closed in 1991, although traffic ceased earlier.

-Today the double track runs north east as two separate single track lines, the northern for the docks and the southern to the refinery (Grangemouth New Oil Depot).
+Today the double track runs north east as two separate single track lines, the northern for the docks and the southern to the refinery (Grangemouth New Oil Terminal).
 To the north of this at the junction a looped headshunt remains (the last of the additional two lines laid from Fouldubs to Grangemouth) from which TDG Nexus Grangemouth container depot (formerly the Russell depot and concrete depot, and before that a saw mill) can be reached and the WH Malcolm Grangemouth container depot built on the site of Grangemouth Shed.

 The line is now electrified.